WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-attributes.md

 Attributes are the way a block stores data, they define how a block is parsed to extract data from the saved content.

-We will add a **message** attribute that will be the variable to hold the user message.
-The following code defines a **message** attribute of type string with the value derived from the source, defined as the text of a `div` tag.
+For this block tutorial, we want to allow the user to type in a message that we will display stylized in the published post.
+So, we need to add a **message** attribute that will hold the user message.
+The following code defines a **message** attribute; the attribute type is a string; the source is the text from the selector which is a `div` tag.

 ```js
 attributes: {